-To put it bluntly, we have a problem in this country with drunk driving accidents.
-But we have another problem that rarely gets talked about, least of all in the news.
-I’m talking about bars and other licensed providers of alcohol that over-serve their customers, who then get into the very accidents that we’ve been talking about.
-Below, I’m going to illustrate the problem of bars over-serving their customers and why everyone should care.
-Then, I’ll talk about the solution that the law provides in many states.
-Hopefully, I’ll explain why this all makes good, logical sense and can ultimately help curb drink driving accidents.
+We still have a problem in this country with drunk driving accidents.
+But we have another problem that people rarely talk about, least of all in the news.
+I'm talking about bars and other licensed providers of alcohol that over-serve their customers, who then get into the very accidents that we've been talking about.
+Below, I'll start by briefly illustrating the problem of bars over-serving their customers and why everyone should care.
+Next, I'll talk about the solution that the law provides in many states.
+Hopefully, I'll explain why this all makes good, logical sense and can ultimately help curb drunk driving accidents.

 Lots of people have a problem with the idea of suing bars for the sins of the drunk driver.
-I’ll admit, it sounds a bit strange when it hits your ears, but let me try and explain it a bit — because suing bars for the mistakes of drunk drivers is actually NOT what I’m advocating.
-On the contrary, I’m suggesting that bars should be sued for their own sins.
+I'll admit, it sounds a bit strange when it hits your ears, but let me try and explain it a bit -- because suing bars for the mistakes of drunk drivers is actually NOT what I'm advocating.
+On the contrary, I'm suggesting that bars should be sued for their own dangerous behavior.

 The Legal Justification For Suing Bars